afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/02-2D-Object-Detection-YOLO.md

 Alright, so these were the results that we got on running the Yolo v3 algorithm on the left and we already have very good algorithms like YOLO that do our tasks.

 However, there is some research that is still required on **[3D Object Detection](https://www.quora.com/How-different-is-3D-object-detection-from-2D-object-detection-for-a-researcher)**, which was also the motivation behind why Lyft conducted this competition as  well.

+## Contributing

+Taks:
+- Test the same scenario w/ YOLOv5 available on Kaggle and compare the against the YOLOv3
+- Test with [YOLOv8](https://www.kaggle.com/models/keras/yolov8) (last till now: March 24) and compare w/ YOLOv5, and YOLOv5

 ## References